Tay-j/Beast2.7-Dev-IntelliJ/README.md

 https://www.azul.com/downloads/?version=java-17-lts&package=jdk-fx

-This tutorial was set up using version 17.0.6.
+This tutorial was set up using zulu17.42.19-ca-fx-jdk17.0.7-linux_x64.
 Versions 17.0.4 and 17.0.5 did not work and are not recommended.

 IntelliJ IDE (Community Edition)